 Doctor of Nursing Practice.
-The Doctor of Nursing Practice program prepares students to provide leadership in the application of evidence-based clinical practice and to contribute to the development of nursing science through independent and collaborative participation in scholarly activities and health policy focusing on the improvement of patient/client care outcomes.
-More specifically, the graduates will be prepared to:
+The goal of the Northwestern Oklahoma State University BSN-to-DNP program is to make a prounounced contribution to the supply of doctorally prepared advanced practice registered nurses to meet the health care needs of the rural and underserved areas in the state of Oklahoma.
+Graduates will be prepared to provide leadership in the application of evidence based clinical practice and contribute to the development of nursing science through independent and collaborative participation in scholarly activites and health policy, focusing on the improvement of patient/client care outcomes.
+More specifically, graduates will be prepared to:

 - 1. Evaluate and utilize advanced knowledge and theories from nursing and related disciplines to identify, develop, and implement best practices to improve health care and health care systems. - 2.
 Design, direct, and evaluate system changes to promote safe, effective, efficient, equitable, and patient-centered care. - 3.
 Provide leadership in the provision and transformation of health care through effective interprofessional collaboration and communication. - 4.
 Apply technology and policy development to promote health, reduce risk, enhance patient outcomes and improve complex health care delivery systems. - 5.
 Engage in complex, evidence-based advanced nursing practice. - 6.
-Evaluate innovative approaches to complex health issues leading to safe and holistic care for individuals, families, communities and vulnerable populations. - Demonstrate clinical expertise, critical thinking and accountability in designing and evaluating evidence-based care to improve patient/client outcomes.
+Evaluate innovative approaches to complex health issues leading to safe and holistic care for individuals, families, communities and vulnerable populations. - 7.
+Demonstrate clinical expertise, critical thinking and accountability in designing and evaluating evidence-based care to improve patient/client outcomes.